 The period of the Advent represents the hope of Christmas, when light conquers and expels darkness.
-The preparation for Christmas during the four weeks of Advent makes the sad days of November into an exciting time, particularly for children.
+The preparation for Christmas during the four weeks of Advent in France makes the sad days of November into an exciting time, particularly for children.

 Children mark the progression of the four last weeks before Christmas by opening one door per day on an Advent calendar, while at home and in churches, Advent wreaths are lit.

-The Advent calendar (le calendrier de l’Avent)
+(le calendrier de l’Avent)

-The Advent wreath (la couronne de l’Avent)
+(la couronne de l’Avent)